 - The gap between premium and economy seat pricing is decreasing

-The best advice would be to use various search engines over the period of a week or two to find the best results.
+The best advice would be to use various search engines over a period of a week or two to find the best results.

 Here are some of the most popular search engines:

-Ever notice how after a while you receive pop-ups or social media advertisements for the destination you have searched?
+Ever notice how you receive pop-ups or social media advertisements for the destination you have searched?

-- If you plan to just bring a carry-on cabin bag does everything need to fit into one bag?
+- If you plan to bring a carry-on cabin bag, does everything need to fit into one bag?
 Are you also allowed a purse/laptop bag?
 What is the weight and size limit?